FederatedLearningAalto/FederatedLearningAalto.github.io/paperreview.md

 # Paper Review

-The 2025 edition of the course CS-E4740 includes the option to complete a paper review instead (or on top) of the regular assignments.
+The 2025 edition of the course **CS-E4740 Federared Learning** includes the option to complete a paper review instead (or on top) of the regular assignments.
 Completing a review will deepen your understanding of federated learning and improve your critical analysis skills.

 Below is a curated list of research papers for students to choose from.
 These papers focus on federated learning, covering foundational concepts, advanced techniques, and real-world applications.

-The main focus of your review should be comparing and interpreting the methods presented in the paper against the concepts in our course.
-Your review should answer questions like:
+Your review should compare and interpret the chosen paper against the concepts in our course.
-Which instance of GTVMin does the paper use?
+Try to answer questions like: Which instance of GTVMin does the paper use?
 Which optimization method do the authors use to solve GTVMin?
 What is the ultimate performance criterion of the studied FL methods?

 ## Instructions
 1. **Choose a Paper:** Select a paper from the list below or propose one (with instructor approval).